MicrosoftDocs/win32/desktop-src/direct3dtools/ipipelinestagescallback-meshdatanotavailablecallback-uint-pipelinestageerror-arr-uint-uint-eventid.md

 ---
-Description: A callback that notifies the host of which pipeline stages are not able to return mesh data for the event specified in the associated request.
+description: A callback that notifies the host of which pipeline stages are not able to return mesh data for the event specified in the associated request.
 MS-HAID: vspixengine.IPipeLineStagesCallback\_MeshDataNotAvailableCallback\_UINT\_PipeLineStageError\_arr\_UINT\_UINT\_EventID
 MSHAttr:
 - PreferredSiteName:MSDN